Is Donald Trump taking North Korea's bait?

 The growing danger has alarmed observers, analysts and lawmakers alike, in part because all attempts by former administrations to stop or slow the North Korean program through sanctions, aid, talks and attempts to draw Pyongyang into the world community have failed.
 North Korea is expected to conduct a sixth nuclear test imminently.

-"Kim Jong Un's regime has thrown its full weight behind its quest for nuclear weapons and the means to deliver them," John McCain, an Arizona Republican and chairman of the Senate Armed Services Committee said Tuesday.
+"Kim Jong Un's regime has thrown its full weight behind its quest for nuclear weapons and the means to deliver them," John McCain, an Arizona Republican and chairman of the Senate Armed Services Committee, said Tuesday.
 "And unfortunately, the regime is making real progress."

 "A North Korean missile with a nuclear payload capable of striking an American city is no longer a distant hypothetical, but an imminent danger -- one that poses a real and rising risk of conflict," McCain said.